 What is reframing?

 “When we have intense, negative emotions – such as depression and anxiety – our thoughts are often overly negative.
 These negative thoughts can intensify and prolong feelings of depression and anxiety,” says Dr. Bradley Miller, an adult psychiatrist and neuroscientist in New York City who specializes in psychotherapy and medications for individuals with depression and anxiety.
-Like a self-fulfilling prophecy of a downwards spiral, negativity can beget further negativity.

 Through cognitive reframing, we can learn to recognize our negative thought spirals and cultivate more realistic and positive thoughts.
+Over time, this practice can lead to more balanced thinking, reducing the power of cognitive distortions in our lives.

 Every time you’re experiencing a distortion, point it out to yourself.
-Dr. Chesney gives a common example: Feeling anxious before an exam.
+Dr. Chesney gives a common example: feeling anxious before an exam.

 Perhaps you predict you’re going to do poorly on the exam, so you focus on what materials you don’t know.
 You think everyone else will do better than you.
 And you start to fill your head with negative self-talk, like “I’m so stupid.”

-Evaluate the evidence
+2. Evaluate the Evidence

 Making a pros and cons list is a great exercise for all things in life, but try taking it a step further.

 When a negative thought enters your mind, make a column of all the evidence that proves that notion, and a column of evidence that doesn’t.
+Does the thought have sufficient evidence to be true?
+Or are you making assumptions based on biased thoughts?

 “Over time, you develop more realistic and helpful thoughts, and these thoughts help to improve your mood,” says Dr. Miller.